Thermo = Relating to kinetic energy/heat

-- Medolox: a symbolic reference to fictitious multi-national corporate identities, and by extension a line of associated industrial, pharmaceutical, military and energy related products and processes
+- Medolox: A symbolic reference to fictional multi-national corporate identities, extending to a range of associated industrial, pharmaceutical, military, and energy-related products and processes.

-- There are also sub-narrative references in these works that pertain to the following subjects: the preservation of human biological life through the bias of technology, the use of wild animals as corporate symbols and the destruction of the natural environment by human industrial activity.
+These works also carry sub-narrative references touching on subjects such as the preservation of human biological life through technology, the use of wild animals as corporate symbols, and the destruction of the natural environment due to human industrial activities.

 The title painting, “Thermo-Medolox,” features two prominent symbols juxtaposed on either side of a diptych: a colossal pill and a stylized ‘T’ shaped fictitious corporate logo, representing ‘Thermo-Medolox.’
 Initially conceived as a pseudo-billboard image advertising the company’s industrial products, the work gradually evolved in a different visual direction, becoming more abstract and enigmatic.
 The pill, a recurring motif in my work, symbolizes a process or agent of anesthesia, representing a form of control, both biologically and psychologically.
 Below the corporate logo, the background is treated more abstractly, featuring a combination of intersecting broad red geometric lines, nearly masking the presence of missile and bomb weapons in a strong diagonal axis.
 These lines signify both a structural network and a stylistic homage to dynamic Russian constructivist compositions, characterized by their powerful geometric and diagonal visual elements.
 I have always believed that Russian constructivist propaganda art, while significant and original, conveyed a utopian and ultimately incongruous sense of enthusiasm when contrasted with the ensuing dictatorial communist dystopia.